Communication

 The Iowa State Association of Counties General Counsel (515-369-7014) can be a good resource for questions regarding sections of Iowa Code that apply to roadside vegetation management.

-Letters and permits
+Letters and Permits

 Iowa Code Section 317.13 requires a county to require permits for burning, mowing, or spraying of roadsides by individuals; these activities must be consistent with the adopted IRVM plan.
 This subsection only applies to roadside areas of a county that are included in an IRVM plan.
 Example permits are included in the appendix.